 A radiological survey of Bikini and Eneu Islands of the Bikini Atoll was conducted during June 1975 to assess the potential radiation doses that may be received by the returning Bikinians.
 Bikini Atoll was one of the U.S. nuclear weapons testing sites in the Pacific.
 It is situated in the northern part of Micronesia in the Central Pacific Ocean about 3600 km southwest of Honolulu.
-The atoll consists of a number of small islands on an elliptical coral reef surrounding a lagoon with major and minor axes having dimensions of 35 and 27 km, respectively.
-The islands are shown in Fig. 1.
-The total land area is about 6 km2, and the land height generally averages 3-5 m above mean sea level.
+The atoll consists of a number of small islands on an elliptical coral reef surrounding a lagoon with major and minor axes having and the second and the second seco land area is about 6 km2, and the land height generally averages 3-5 m above mean sea level.
 The islands vary in size from small sandbars of a few hundred square meters in area to islands having areas of about 2 km2.
 The islands of most importance for immediate habitation are Bikini and Eneu Islands.